 In addition to being classified by how the stone was formed, stones can be classified by the major mineral content.
 Calcite stone contains calcium carbonate which is similar to Tums you may swallow to reduce stomach acid.
 Silicates contain mostly silica or sand.

 Granite is an igneous stone and the hardest commonly used stone for flooring.
-It is popular for countertops.
+It is a popular choice for countertops.
 A wide variety of colors and patterns is possible.
 Some patterns have prominent veins of colors while other varieties show little or no veining.
 Significant variation in porosity and thus ease of staining exist.

 Marble is a metamorphic stone that contains calcium carbonate.
 It can often be identified by veins of color running through the stone.
 Marble will take a high polish resulting in a highly reflective shine.
 Marble may also be finished by honing to a flat dull shine or tumbling to a soft finish with worn and rounded edges.